Createdd/Writing/2020/articles/pythonApi.md

 ![](../assets/pythonApi_2020-08-30-11-15-47.png)

-Now you have restricted the access to your API.
+Now you have restricted access to your API.

 # 4. Set up Rapidapi